gmc-code/PC-algorithms/docs/pseudocode/case.rst

 --------------------------

 | In pseudocode, the code for each case can be on the same line as the case value.
-| The keywords: OF, OTHERS, can be used.
+| The keywords: OF, OTHERWISE, can be used.
-| The OTHERS clause with its default sequence is optional.
+| The OTHERWISE clause with its default sequence is optional.
 | The general pattern may be:

 .. code-block:: pseudocode